20 Things to Do in Paihia – A Comprehensive Guide to the Jewel of the Bay of Islands

 Once you reach the sand dunes of Te Paki stream, you can grab a board and slide down the giant sand dunes.
 It’s serious fun!

-Finally, at Cape Reinga, you’ll get to experience the mighty wind from the Pacific gushing over your face and inhale the salty air where the two water bodies (the Tasman Sea and the Pacific Ocean) collide into each other.
+Finally, at Cape Reinga, you’ll get to experience the mighty wind from the Pacific gushing over your face and inhale the salty air where the two water bodies (the Tasman Sea and the Pacific Ocean) collide with each other.
 Enjoy a walk around the lighthouse before you begin your return journey.

 We highly recommend these tours as the perfect blend of fun, culture and natural beauty.